Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

  This is the famous **canonical commutation relation** $[\hat x, \hat p] = i\hbar$.
 There are other commutation relations but this is the most important one to encounter in studying quantum physics.

  What is the relevance of commutation?
-From the requirements of probability theory (read about the Cauchy-Schwarz inequality if interested), commuting operators must obey the general uncertainty principle:
+From the requirements of probability theory (read about the [Cauchy-Schwarz inequality](https://en.wikipedia.org/wiki/Cauchy%E2%80%93Schwarz_inequality) if interested), commuting operators must obey the **general uncertainty principle**:

-> Given two commutating operators $\hat A$ and $\hat B$, the values of their eigenvalues cannot both be precisely measured.
+> **Generalized uncertainty principle:** Given two commutating operators $\hat A$ and $\hat B$, the values of their eigenvalues cannot both be precisely measured.
 The more precise you want to measure an eigenvalue of $\hat A$, the less precise you can measure an eigenvalue of $\hat B$.

  A famous example is the uncertainty relation between $\hat x$ and $\hat p$, one that we have already seen earlier - the Heisenberg uncertainty principle: